Emulator Issues #12725

 The thing is that as of now Dolphin always stretches the image to either a certain aspect ratio or to a window/fullscreen size.
 This means you will get scaling to sizes that are not integer (for ex.
 1.25x or 1.5x) and that will cause the blur filtering to kick in to hide the fact that the pixels are of different sizes (for ex. two 1.5x pixels become a 1x pixel and a 2x pixel, distorting the image).

-Updated by taolas almost 2 years ago
+Updated by taolas over 2 years ago

 So the correct resolution will be the XFB copy size that is output?
 And you can check it with the dump xfb option?